rodreeg0/Youtube-Ads-PopUp-Remover/README.md

 # Youtube-Ads-PopUp-Remover
 Youtube is now blocking ads.
 This is an extension to remove the annoying popup that appears and resumes the video playback automatically.

-If you're using Firefox [follow the steps explained in the #Installing session](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)

 ![Sample Image](./images/1.png)

 ### Step one